 - Roll closing costs into the loan.
 Some lenders allow borrowers to finance the closing costs.
 While this does reduce your out-of-pocket expenses, keep in mind you will be paying interest on the closing costs, which will cost you more in the long run.

-- Shop around for the best rate.
-Keep down the overall costs of borrowing by shopping around for the best interest rate.
+- Shop around for your best rate.
+Keep down the overall costs of borrowing by shopping around for your best interest rate.

 - Only borrow what you need.
 “Some of [the closing costs are] driven by the size of the line of credit that is being assigned,” Randolph said.
 Help keep your costs to a minimum by borrowing only the amount you need.